Griffin-Thomas/mean-reversion-stock-strategy/README.md

 ## Data flow (free)
 1) App calls the proxy at `http://localhost:8787/...`
 2) Proxy forwards to:
-   - Yahoo Finance for quotes/history (may rate-limit with 429s), and
+   - Yahoo Finance for quotes/history (may rate limit with 429 responses), and
    - Stooq for quotes/history (no key, EOD) as the first fallback when no Finnhub key.
 3) If both fail, the app uses consistent simulated data so the UI stays usable.